CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 ## Task 3: Onboard Kubernetes Cluster to Azure Arc

 We have onboarded the Linux VM to Azure Arc and verified in task 2.
 Now, you will onboard the local Kubernetes cluster to Azure Arc.
 So, here we onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
-We alreaddy have the Microk8s Kubernetes cluster ready and configured, and also Arc enabled CLI extensions are installed.
+We already have the Microk8s Kubernetes cluster ready and configured with the Arc enabled CLI extensions.

    > **Note** : If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
 Make sure that you perform all steps with root user in ubuntu-k8s vm.